 Environment Type | The type of the environment.
 The environment type helps you categorize and filter environments.
 The following types are supported: test environment, staging environment, and production environment. |

-Basic information about the environment | The basic information, such as the description, region, and role name of the environment.
+Description | The basic information, such as the description, region, and role name of the environment.
 The configurations, such as the region, logging, networking, and storage settings, on the Create Environment page take precedence over the configurations in the |

-Pipeline configurations | By default, each environment corresponds to a pipeline in Serverless Application Center.
+Pipeline Configurations | By default, each environment corresponds to a pipeline in Serverless Application Center.
 You can configure pipelines for different environments. |

 The multi-environment capabilities provided by Serverless Application Center are more linked to the code branches of code repositories.
 The recommended best practice is that one environment corresponds to one pipeline, and one pipeline corresponds to one branch.
 For example, you can create the dev

-branch for the test development, the test
+branch for the development environment, the test

 branch for the test environment, and the main/master